- My dishwasher does not drain the water out.

 - It is important to keep your detergent fresh and dry.

-- Discard detergent if it gets old or lumpy because old detergent may not dissolve and can leave a gritty residue.
+- Discard detergent if it gets old or lumpy because old detergent may not dissolve and can leave a gritty

 - Store the detergent in a closed container.